sorru94/astarte-device-sdk-cpp/samples/mqtt/native/README.md

 The sample is configured to perform a device registration to an Astarte instance.

 The parameters you need to provide are:
-- `pairing_url`, an URL of the Astarte component responsible for device registration
+- `astarte_base_url`, the URL of the Astarte instance
 - `realm`, the name of the Astarte realm where the device will be registered
 - `device_id`, a 128bit URL encoded base64 string uniquelly identifying a device
-- `pairing_jwt`, a token necessary to authenticate though Astarte
+- `pairing_token`, a token necessary to authenticate though Astarte

 ## Building and running